dylanon/froogle/README.md

 - Do math while entering transactions
 - Track money owed to or from others
   - Log while entering a transaction (e.g. Split dinner with a friend - I spent 1/2 on #restaurants and they owe me the other half)
-  - Coudld be a shared category between users
+  - Could be a shared category between users
 - Export all data as CSV

 ## Credits